EvangelosSyrmos/miror/README.md

-# Application for TSP testing
+# Application for TSP algorithms
 This application was created having a main purpose to integrate Waypoints inside ROS visualized in Rviz,to run Google OR Tools build in TSP algorithms and One by the user.

 ## Description